 - If you'd like to automatically generate a tag for bookings made with a code from this campaign, you can designate tags in the Tag bookings with field.

-- Choose which listings this coupon should apply to.
+- Choose which listings, and demogrpahics this coupon should apply to.
 If you choose multiple listings, they must share at least one common Global demographic.

 - Set your BOGO coupon's Terms.
 In this section, you'll need to choose how many demographics must be booked in order for a booking to qualify for a discount.